Ghajar: Planned Israeli withdrawal

 As the Syrian Civil War erupted, Israel halted redeployment along the border.
-Moreover, residents of Ghajar object to division of the village.
+Israel continues to occupy the whole village and land adjacent to it which crosses the Blue Line.

+Syrian civil war

+In September 2022, the IDF lifted restrictions and Ghajar was opened to visitors from outside the village.
+Ever since, the town has become a tourist hotspot.

+Gaza war

+In the ongoing Gaza war, as Hezbollah targeted northern Israeli border communities, the IDF ordered the village residents to evacuate.
+Despite the IDF's order, the residents of Ghajar collectively decided not to evacuate.

 Citizenship

 Residents on both sides of the village have Israeli citizenship; those in the northern half often hold passports from both Lebanon and Israel.
 They work and travel freely within Israel, but those living on the Lebanese side have difficulties receiving services from Israel.
 There was an Israel Defense Forces checkpoint at the entrance to the village, and a fence surrounding the entire village, but no fence or barrier dividing the two sides of the village.
 The checkpoint at the entrance to the village was removed in September 2022 after the Local Council constructed a border fence separating the entire village from Lebanon.